A VERY SPECIAL AUSTRALIAN

 The platypus is one of the world’s most remarkable animals.
 The Australian Platypus Conservancy is working hard to unlock some of the key scientific mysteries which still surround the species.
 In particular, the Conservancy is conducting a wide range of research projects, conservation programs and environmental education initiatives.

 You can learn more about the biology and ecology of the species in the section on The Platypus.
+Information is provided in relation to Distribution, Evolution, Discovery and Naming, Description, Diet, Sensory Systems, Movement, Reproduction and Life History, Venom, and Body Temperature.

 The Looking for Platypus section offers suggestions on how to spot platypus (and water rats) in the wild.
 It also contains information on how to monitor local platypus populations.
 Technical advice (for researchers with relevant permits) regarding how best to set fyke-netting survey nets, and how to handle and release a platypus after it’s captured, is provided in Platypus Fyke-Netting Guidelines (PDF).